absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 A basic website scaffold comes with the application for example purpose, but feel free to change whatever you want.

 The port remains configurable with the `--port` option.
-You you want to know how a command works, you can use the `--help` flag.
+If you want to know how a command works, you can use the `--help` flag.

 ```bash
 node ioc serve --help